Anuj711/Credit-Risk-Assessment/README.md

 ## Stock Analysis and Prediction Tool

 This web application allows users to analyze stock performance, test hypotheses about daily stock returns, and predict future stock prices.
-It is built using Python, Flask, and integrates data scraping, statistical analysis, and machine learning models for stock analysis.
+It is built using Python, Flask, and integrates data scraping, time series analysis, linear regression, and hypothesis testing for stock analysis.

 ### Features